Terry Pratchett: Discworld and success (1983–2015)

-According to the Bookseller's Pocket Yearbook (2005), in 2003 Pratchett's UK sales amounted to 3.4% of the fiction market by hardback sales and 3.8% by value, putting him in second place behind J. K. Rowling (6% and 5.6%, respectively), while in the paperback sales list Pratchett came 5th with 1.2% and 1.3% by value (behind James Patterson (1.9% and 1.7%), Alexander McCall Smith, John Grisham and J. R. R. Tolkien).
-He has UK sales of more than 2.5 million copies a year.
-His 2011 Discworld novel Snuff became the third-fastest-selling hardback adult-readership novel since records began in the UK, selling 55,000 copies in the first three days.
+In the 2000s he reduced the schedule to a single book per year.
+His works began to take on a darker tone with deeper consideration of their themes.
+According to the Bookseller's Pocket Yearbook, in 2003 Pratchett's UK sales amounted to 3.4% of the fiction market by hardback sales and 3.8% by value, putting him in second place behind J. K. Rowling (6% and 5.6%, respectively), while in the paperback sales list Pratchett came 5th with 1.2% and 1.3% by value (behind James Patterson (1.9% and 1.7%), Alexander McCall Smith, John Grisham and J. R. R. Tolkien).
+In 2005,Thud! became Pratchett's first New York Times bestseller.

+His diagnosis with Alzheimer's disease in 2007 affected his writing.
+Statistical analysis of his works has indicated a decline in the variation of his vocabulary beginning in 1998; indicating that there had been a decade-long preclinical period, something unnoticed by readers and possibly himself.
+His experience was primarily one of physical rather than mental decline; this led him to rely upon dictation and a personal assistant in his later years as he could no longer type.
+His final works were nonetheless both critically and commercially successful; Snuff (2011) became the third-fastest-selling hardback adult-readership novel since records began in the UK, selling 55,000 copies in the first three days.
+His final work was The Shepherd's Crown (2015), published after his death.

 As of 2023, Pratchett's works have sold more than 100 million copies in 43 languages.

 Personal life

 Pratchett married Lyn Purves at the Congregational Church, Gerrards Cross, on 5 October 1968.
+On his honeymoon he grew the beard he would wear for the rest of his life.
 They moved to Rowberrow, Somerset, in 1970.
 Their daughter Rhianna Pratchett, also a writer, was born there in 1976.
 In 1993 the family moved to Broad Chalke, a village west of Salisbury, Wiltshire.

 Pratchett was the patron of the Friends of High Wycombe Library.
 In 2013 he gave a talk at Beaconsfield Library, which he had visited as a child, and donated the income from the event to it.
 He also visited his former school to speak to the students.

 Pratchett often wore large black hats, in a style described as "more that of urban cowboy than city gent".
 Concern for the future of civilisation prompted him to install five kilowatts of photovoltaic cells (for solar energy) at his house in 2007.

 Pratchett had an observatory built in his back garden and was a keen astronomer from childhood.
 He made a 2005 appearance on the BBC programme The Sky at Night and appeared on the 50th anniversary of the show in 2007.
 He travelled on a cruise ship from Taiwan to watch the 2009 solar eclipse.